 Past and current clients and projects include:

-The University of Chicago Press: Jean-François Kervégan: L’effectif et le rationnel: Hegel et l’esprit objectif (in progress).
+The University of Chicago Press: Jean-François Kervégan: L’effectif et le rationnel: Hegel et l’esprit objectif (2018).

 Translation One, LLC: co-translator, Lionel Vairon, China Threat?
 (Défis chinois) (CN Times Books, July 2013).

 The University of Chicago Press: Sandra Laugier, Why We Need Ordinary Language Philosophy (Du réel à l’ordinaire: quelle philosophie du langage pour aujourd’hui?)
 (2013).